partylikeits1983/miden-tutorials/docs/rust-client/foreign_procedure_invocation_tutorial.md

     counter_nonce,
 );

-// Since the counter contract is public and does sign any transactions, auth_secret_key is not required.
+// Since anyone should be able to write to the counter contract, auth_secret_key is not required.
 // However, to import to the client, we must generate a random value. let (_, auth_secret_key) = get_new_pk_and_authenticator();